yurkinh/SQLiteNetExtensions.Modern/README.md

 ## Installation
 The easiest way of installing the library in your project is by adding a reference to [_SQLiteNetExtensions.Modern_ NuGet package](https://www.nuget.org/packages/SQLiteNetExtensions.Modern/).

 Currently, the recommended version is the official SQLite-Net PCL NuGet package.
-If you are using this SQLite-Net version, you can simply add a reference to [_SQLiteNetExtensions_ NuGet package](https://www.nuget.org/packages/SQLiteNetExtensions.Modern/).
+If you are using this SQLite-Net version, you can simply add a reference to [_SQLiteNetExtensions.Modern_ NuGet package](https://www.nuget.org/packages/SQLiteNetExtensions.Modern/).
 Nuget package contains both sync and async versions.

 Otherwise, you can download and compile the sources by yourself and add the reference to your newly compiled DLL or add SQLite-Net Extensions project as a dependency to your code.